1 min read

 Amazon's two-pizza rule exists for a reason.
 If you can't feed your team with two pizzas, it's too big.

 Small teams ship.
-Big teams meet.
+Big teams sync.
+The Momentum Engine shows the right size.